linode/apl-docs/docs/get-started/architecture.md

 ### Otomi Core

 Otomi Core is the heart of Otomi and contains a set of about (currently) 47 Helm Charts.
 Most of these charts are optimized charts from open source projects, others are developed by [Red Kubes](https://redkubes.com).
 Otomi Core is made available (per release) as a container image.
-For more information, see the public repository [here](https://github.com/redkubes/otomi-core) (and star ;)

 Otomi Core also contains the source code for Otomi CLI.
 Otomi CLI is a custom developed Command Line Interface for Otomi.
 Otomi CLI can be used for advanced initial configuration (bootstrapping), deployment, sync, push, template validation, and much more.